francescobellotto-epfl/ada-2024-theblockbusters/README.md

-# The recipe for a successful
+# The recipe for a successful movie
 **Link for the data story:** [https://ferioliste.github.io/theblockbusters-datastory/](https://ferioliste.github.io/theblockbusters-datastory/)

 ### Abstract